pdonis/simpleblog3/README.md

 loaded; I find this extremely useful for testing and debugging.
 But the script can also be enhanced with commands, by a mechanism similar to the extension mechanism.
-Currently, only one command has been implemented, but more are on the To Do list:
+Currently, only one command has been implemented, but more are on the To Do list.

+(Note: As with extension names, hyphens in command names are converted to underscores before looking up the module, so you can use hyphens, as is done below, if you find them easier to type, as I do.)

-- The ``render_static`` command renders static versions of all the pages in your blog.
+- The ``render-static`` command renders static versions of all the pages in your blog.
 A config setting controls the directory that the files are rendered to.
 For my blog, this is currently sufficient, since I publish it as static files.